Bernardelhage/spotifysearch/README.md

 # Spotifysearch

-This project was created by Bernard El Hage
+This project was created (using Angular) by Bernard El Hage

 ## Instructions